-Few algal species extended into the upper The exceptions include littoral. the encrusting alga Ralfsia expansa which is highly adapted against desiccation and stunted algal turfs which have the ability to their water in microhabitat trap aggregations.
+Few algal species extended into the upper The littoral. exceptions include the encrusting alga Ralfsia expansa which is highly adapted against desiccation and stunted algal turfs which have the ability to water in their microhabitat trap aggregations.
 The presence of sea lettuce Ulva australis in Transect 19 was likely related to a point of freshwater discharge associated with groundwater release.